-- Program Performance Period: Priority will be given to projects that are completed in one year or less.
-Proposals for project durations over one year will also be considered.
-PAS will entertain applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.
+- Program Period of Performance: Priority will be given to projects that are completed in one year or less.
+PAS Honduras may contemplate applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.

 - Eligible Applicants

-The Public Affairs Section encourages applications from the U.S. and Honduras:
+The Public Affairs Section encourages applications from the U.S. and Honduran:

 - Public and private educational and cultural institutions.

-For-profit or commercial entities and government institutions are not eligible to apply.
+For-profit or commercial entities and government institutions (other than educational and cultural institutions) are not eligible to apply.